-Warning Sign #1 – Chemistry… and I mean hot can’t take your hands off each other and the sex is so amazing!
+Chemistry… and I mean hot, can’t-take-your-hands-off-each-other, and the sex is so amazing!

 When the chemistry is this hot, turn and run the other way.
 Relationships are rarely based on chemistry alone and chemistry keeps a friendship, a much needed connection from happening.
 You bond so fast from the intimacy that you don’t have a chance to really see who someone is until it’s too late.

-Warning Sign #3 – You find yourself feeling more clingy and needy because you don’t how he fits into your life.
+You find yourself feeling more clingy and needy because you don’t know how he fits into your life.

-He knows there’s no future.
+He knows there’s no future for the two of you, so he keeps silent.
 He’s just in this for the fun and nothing serious.
-He stays silent when you future talk and disappears versus “Hurting your feelings” letting you know he’s not on the same relationship page as you are.
+He stays silent when you future talk and disappears versus “hurting your feelings” letting you know he’s not on the same relationship page as you are.

-Warning Sign #5 – He tries to end it but you draw him back into the relationship because you’ve bonded and you miss him so much when you are apart.
+He tries to end it but you draw him back into the relationship because you’ve bonded, and you miss him so much when you are apart.

 At this point, he feels like you are not hearing him so instead of going through the drama of a breakup again he just disappears.
 Really listen to what men are saying to you because men mean what they say.
 We as women don’t always mean what we say… mostly because we are people pleasers and we think things are changeable.
 The disconnect happens because we think men think this way too!
 They do not!

 I’ve given you 5 warning signs to watch for in future relationships.
-Use these.
+Use them.
 They can save you a lot of heartbreak in the future.

 Have you experienced this kind of “ghosting dating,” when someone you were seeing suddenly disappeared and stopped communicating?
 Do you think it is possible for women over 60 to meet men who want to make a commitment?
 Do you often miss ‘warning signs’ in your dating relationships?